iconolocode/leiden-uni-tips/README.md

 #### Studiegids
 https://studiegids.universiteitleiden.nl/

-The search bar doesn't seem to look in the course description, only the titles.
-If you can't find something, try with a normal search machine and indicate studiegids.universiteitleiden.nl
+The searchbar doesn't seem to look in the course description, only the titles.
+If you can't find something, try with a normal search engine and indicate studiegids.universiteitleiden.nl

+Instead of searching a specific course, by putting a space in the searchbar, all the courses are shown.
+Then you can narrow it down by filtering by type, semester, level, faculty etc.

 By looking at the previous years versions of a course, you may find a external link to a website where the previous edition of the course was hosted.
-The course may be different this year, so the information in it isn reliable, but could be useful.
+The course may be different this year, so the information in it isn't reliable, but could be useful.

 #### Student website
 Depending on the selected program on the homepage bar, different info is shown on